 - If you find that your AD is not organized in an ideal way for syncing with the KnowBe4 console or are unsure, you can set up one or more groups in Active Directory for the purposes of containing all of the user objects and/or groups you'd like to sync, and then choose to sync ONLY those groups.

 - Know that the ADI service will pull your users' proxy addresses as their KnowBe4 account email by default.
 If you want to use something other than proxy addresses, you will need to change the ADIsync.conf file's emailAttrib setting to a different field name (such as "mail") after installation but prior to running the ADI sync service.
 For more information, see: How Do I Change Where to Pull the Email Addresses from Active Directory?

 Installation and Configuration

 Once you've gathered all the information you need, you're ready to begin installing and configuring your ADI Sync.

-- Run the Active Directory Sync Tool (the .msi file from beneath your console's Account Settings).
-The service may be installed anywhere in the environment as long as the system can communicate with a Domain Controller that accepts LDAP connections.
+- Run the Active Directory Sync Tool (the .msi file from your console's Account Settings).
+The AD sync tool may be installed anywhere in the environment as long as the system can communicate with a Domain Controller that accepts LDAP connections.
 The application does not need to be installed on a Domain Controller.